Responses published to the emerging Local Plan ‘First Conversation’ consultation

 We are still considering the amount of growth that should be planned, and how the Plan can address the ‘big themes’ from the First Conversation.
 Evidence has been commissioned from expert specialists, looking at topics such as how the Plan can respond to climate change, and at issues like water resource availability.
 The sites submitted under the Call for Green Sites are being assessed as part of green infrastructure evidence being prepared for the Local Plan.

-The next public consultation stage will be the Preferred Options public consultation, planned for Autumn 2021.
-In the meantime, we are working on evidence that will inform the plan, alongside reviewing the comments and testing the sites received through the consultation.
+The next public consultation stage was the Preferred Options public consultation (Autumn, 2021).
+We are working on evidence that will inform the plan, alongside reviewing the comments and testing the sites received through the consultation.